A Thoughtful Application of Theory and Practice

-The School offers the Bachelor of Art degree with majors in Psychology with certification in Childhood Education grades 1-6.
-Also offered is the Bachelor of Science degree with majors in Criminal Justice and Social Work.
-In addition, the School offers the Master of Arts degrees in Psychology, Education, and School Psychology (See the Graduate Catalog for information on these programs).
+Marist's School of Social and Behavioral Sciences includes the Departments of Criminal Justice, Education, Psychology and Sociology and Social Work.
+Located in the heart of Marist's Poughkeepsie campus in the Dyson Building, our School offers the Bachelor of Arts degree with majors in Psychology with certification in Childhood Education grades 1-6, the Bachelor of Science degree with majors in Criminal Justice and Social Work, and Master's degrees in Psychology, Education, Mental Health Counseling, and School Psychology

 Study in each of the School's undergraduate majors provides students with professional preparation for entry into fields of work associated with the major.
 Concurrently, students' learning prepares them for advanced study in career-oriented graduate programs.